makerdao/mips/MIP41/mip41.md

 Governance Facilitators interpret the meaning of MIPs and their practical consequences.

-Governance Facilitators decide whether a Facilitator's proposal to the weekly cycle is related to the Facilitators Core Unit, and therefore valid.
+Governance Facilitators decide whether a Facilitator's use of the powers defined in MIP41c2 are related to the Facilitators Core Unit, and therefore valid.

 ---